 Innovation-led sustainability projects need to be treated as something special in an organization.
 Timelines for innovation projects should be given more room.
 Experimentation is key to innovation; tight deadlines and rigid KPIs may significantly hinder the creativity needed to innovate.

-Executives also need to consider future hiring operations and look at how they could go about attracting the right talents to lead innovation projects.
+Executives also need to consider future hiring operations and look at how they could attract the right talents to lead innovation projects.

-These considerations are also key to supporting innovation-led sustainability initiatives inside of an organization.
+These considerations are also key to supporting innovation-led sustainability initiatives inside an organization.

-But, is looking within the organization really enough to propel crucial initiatives?
+But is looking within the organization enough to propel crucial initiatives?

 Creating a sustainability innovation ecosystem